Third edition of my Android workshop in Burgos, 3 days, 19 hours… slides available here.

 I’ve received very little feedback about the lessons (just 1 answer in the form) and no projects to review as other editions.
 That’s definitely a very bad signal.
 I’ll try to insist in one email… but I’m less than hopeful.

-Things I would do different the next time (if there is one):
+Things I would do differently the next time (if there is one):

 - I would start with a basic Java introductory lesson for people who don’t know Java or know very little programming at all.
 At least to set a basic minimum for the workshop.
 An IDE lesson would be great too.